 - Melee-focused cybersoldiers are frequently referred to as Street Samurai in-universe and in printed material, which is a shout-out to both to Shadowrun and Neuromancer.

-- In-universe, the majoroty of plantes, space stations, and other population centers are named after locations on Earth.
+- In-universe, the majoroty of plantes, space stations, and other population centers are named after (now mythical) locations on Earth.

 - Sliding Scale of Idealism Versus Cynicism: Far on the cynicism end.